vsp-tfk-ddtu/typst-templates/README.md

 3. Copy the desired layout / template to the repository;
 4. Create `main.typ` file, use layout and template function;
 5. Write your paper.

+## Times New Roman

+Times New Roman font requires licensing which [Typst.app](https://typst.app) doesn't have.
+So, if you wish to use Times New Roman font, you should download it from internet and upload it to the Typest.app project's file system root.